akitogo/cbYubikey/README.md

 Implements the YubiCo OTP Validation Protocol as outlined at https://developers.yubico.com/yubikey-val/Validation_Protocol_V2.0.html

 Sends a One Time Password (OTP) via HTTP get to the YubiCo API server and returns a struct based on the response.
+For OTP see https://developers.yubico.com/OTP/OTPs_Explained.html

 A Coldbox module or stand alone cfc of a client orginially written by Robert Dudley.
 See as well http://yubikey.riaforge.org/